 Vermont poet David Budbill captures something of my affection for this state: “There is solitude and quiet, a kind of modesty in the landscape, an unassuming grandeur.”
 I love the intensity of Vermont’s seasons.
 I am a cross-country skier in winter; a gardener, hiker, and canoer in summer; a ‘leaf-peeper’ in autumn; and a doting dad year-round.

-Dr. Steven Fesmire’s primary interests include ethics (theoretical and practical, including environmental and animal ethics), the history of American philosophy (including Henry David Thoreau, Ralph Waldo Emerson, and pragmatists such as William James, Jane Addams, and John Dewey), social and political philosophy, and theories of imagination and metaphor.
+Professor Steven Fesmire’s primary interests include ethics (theoretical and practical, including environmental and animal ethics), environmental philosophy, the history of American philosophy (including Henry David Thoreau, Ralph Waldo Emerson, and pragmatists such as William James, Jane Addams, and John Dewey), social and political philosophy, and theories of imagination and metaphor.

-Information about Dr. Fesmire’s book Dewey (Routledge, 2015) can be found here: http://www.greenmtn.edu/wordpress/wp-content/uploads/flyer.Feb-2016.Dewey1_.Routledge.pdf A recent article by Dr. Fesmire titled “Democracy and the Industrial Imagination in American Education” was published in Education and Culture: Vol. 32: Issue 1 (2016): 53-62.
-The article criticizes an increasingly dominant educational model in which education is approached primarily as a way to fuel industry with skilled labor.
-The article can be read here: democracy-and-the-industrial-imagination-in-american-education6
+Information about Professor Fesmire’s book Dewey (Routledge, 2015) can be found here: https://www.greenmtn.edu/wordpress/wp-content/uploads/flyer.Feb-2016.Dewey1_.Routledge.pdf A recent article by Professor Fesmire titled “Democracy and the Industrial Imagination in American Education” was published in Education and Culture: Vol. 32: Issue 1 (2016): 53-62.
+The article builds on an op-ed Professor Fesmire penned for The Chronicle of Higher Education (link here) in which he criticized an increasingly dominant educational model in which education is approached primarily as a way to fuel industry with skilled labor (more recently critiqued by Professor Fesmire in Salon, USA Today, and The Conversation).
+The full article in Education and Culture can be read here: democracy-and-the-industrial-imagination-in-american-education6

 In addition to an interdisciplinary background in Environmental Studies, my disciplinary specializations include the American philosophical tradition, moral philosophy (including theoretical and practical ethics), and theories of metaphor and imagination.
 My book John Dewey and Moral Imagination: Pragmatism in Ethics (Indiana University Press, 2003) focused on developing a philosophical psychology of wise deliberation.
 I took, and continue to take, a distinctly pragmatic approach to ethics, aesthetics, politics, moral education, and moral conduct.
 Highlights of the book included an extended analysis of jazz improvisation as a metaphor for social intelligence and democratic imagination.

 Among current research projects, I am the author of Dewey (Routledge, 2015), a comprehensive introduction to the American philosopher and educator John Dewey (1959-1952) in the Routledge Philosophers series.
-I am also editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017), which will contain 37 invited chapters by leading international scholars.
+I am also editor of the Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017), which will contain 35 invited chapters by leading international scholars.
 The Handbook’s aim is to help readers access particular aspects of Dewey’s thought and navigate the rapidly developing literature so that they can participate in current scholarship.
-Although Dewey is the most cited academic philosopher of the twentieth century, his leadership among professional philosophers had faded by the time of his death in 1952.
+Although Dewey is the most cited Anglophone philosopher of the twentieth century (and perhaps the past century’s most academically cited American), his leadership among professional philosophers had faded by the time of his death in 1952.
 By the 1960s Dewey and other classical American pragmatists such as Charles S. Peirce and William James were dismissed among most mainstream Anglophone philosophers.
 What was of enduring worth in the classical pragmatists was then presumed to have been fully incorporated into a purportedly more exacting approach that emigrated from Central Europe.
 However, exponential growth of interest in Dewey during the past three decades is producing a highly articulated framework for clarifying and extending the achievements of contemporary philosophy while urging at the same time that philosophy’s recent past is not the best guide to its future.

-My manuscript-in-process—Ecological Imagination: Essays in Pragmatism, Ethics, and Education—expands my prior focus on interpersonal interaction to the imaginative simulations we use to deliberate about complex systems: climate, ecosystems, economic systems, food systems, legal systems, cities, governmental institutions, and inter-governmental institutions.
-I argue, for example, that educational institutions must do a better job helping youths to see beyond simple relations of consumers to commodities if we are to respond to an economic scene in which expanding affluence sanctifies the innocence of consumers—an innocence purchased by ignorance of the environmental and social hazards posed by our “business as usual” behaviors.
+My manuscript-in-process—Ecological Imagination—widens my prior focus on interpersonal interaction to sweep in the imaginative simulations we use to deliberate about complex systems: climate, ecosystems, economic systems, food systems, legal systems, cities, governmental institutions, and inter-governmental institutions.
+I argue that educational institutions must do a better job helping youths to see beyond simple relations of consumers to commodities if we are to respond to an economic scene in which expanding affluence sanctifies the innocence of consumers—an innocence purchased by ignorance of the environmental and social hazards posed by our “business as usual” behaviors.
 The concept of “ecological imagination” is at the center of this research.
 As part of this work, I was a 2009 Fulbright Scholar at Kyoto University and Kobe University in Japan, where I taught classes and pursued a cross-cultural study of ecological imagination through the lenses of the “Kyoto School” of modern Japanese Philosophy (e.g., Nishida Kitaro) and American pragmatism (e.g., Charles Peirce, William James, Jane Addams, and John Dewey).

 During a Fall 2015 sabbatical, I wrote several essays and op-eds critiquing the now-dominant industrial model in American education.
 I also explored Dewey’s relevance for contemporary environmental pragmatism, as revealed in the important work of philosophers such as Bryan Norton, Andrew Light, Erin McKenna, Paul Thompson, Lisa Heldke, Heather Keith, Anthony Weston, Ben Minteer, and many others.
 Most people tend to suppose that their own formulation of a problem, such as global climate change or the ethics of eating animals, has precisely captured and exhausted what’s morally relevant.
 In this way we unfortunately predefine what’s morally relevant, and we covertly prejudge alternative formulations.
 Too often competing camps risk antagonism toward excluded standpoints, closure to being surprised by the complexity of situations and systems, neglect of the context in which decisions are made, and a related general indifference to public processes and integrative values.